-Each of the 1,024 data points in the PeakVue TM time data block contains the absolute peak value that was detected over each sequential 0.977 msec time increment.
-For the entire time data block (that includes fifteen revs of the shaft), the peak value is 51g's, which is the parameter recommended for trending when carrying out PeakVue TM analysis.
+Each of the 1024 data points in the PeakVue time data block contains the absolute peak value that was detected over each sequential 0.977 msec time increment.
+For the entire time data block (which includes 15 revs of the shaft) the peak value is 51g's, which is the parameter recommended for trending when carrying out PeakVue analysis.

 The trended values for this measurement point (input on roller mill gearbox) over a 300 day time period are presented in Figure 2.
+Note that the alert and alarm levels are those recommended for the bearing fault detector as described later in this paper.